 If we find a supplier is non-compliant with our policies or contractual requirements relating to anti-slavery or provides inadequate information, we will, depending on the circumstances, either terminate the arrangement without delay, or work with the relevant supplier to improve their performance.

-Based on our supply chain due diligence and review during the course of the 2018 financial year, we are satisfied that our key suppliers have appropriate anti-slavery policies in place.
+Based on our supply chain due diligence and review during the course of the 2019 financial year ended 31st December 2019, we are satisfied that our key suppliers have appropriate anti-slavery policies in place.

 Embedding the Principles of the Act

-Over the past year, we have taken the following steps to ensure compliance with the Act:
+Over the past two years, we have taken the following steps to ensure compliance with the Act: